Introduction / History

 What Are Their Lives Like?

-While living under Brahmin influence, the Mech embraced Hinduism and took Hindu surnames for themselves.
-An ancient tradition claims that the Mech are descendants of the god Shiva ("the destroyer").
-Although they have mixed with other peoples, they have retained social class divisions, or septs.
+The Mech have not always been Hindu, but while living under Brahmin influence, the Mech embraced the religion and took Hindu surnames for themselves.
+Although they have mixed with other peoples, they have retained traditional social class divisions, or septs.
 These include classes of priests, warriors, and farmers.
 The divisions are not to be mistaken for castes, as there is no prohibition against intermarriage or eating together.

-The Mech are very hospitable, friendly people.
-They are amiable, intelligent, and honest.
-Although they have an ancient history of being headhunters, they are free from arrogance, revenge, and cruelty.
-The Mech marry within their own tribe and within any of their septs.
+The Mech marry within their own tribe and between any of their septs.
 Women are forbidden to engage in any premarital sexual activity, and any sexual offenses are heavily punished.
 Husbands generally have great respect for their wives, who have absolute control over the household affairs and are consulted in all family and social matters.
 Most households consist of extended families, as the sons bring their wives home after marriage.
 Fathers are responsible for training their sons in economic skills, and mothers train their daughters in household duties.

 What Are Their Beliefs?

-In the early 1900s, the Mech were nomadic people, practicing swidden (slash and burn) agriculture.
-There were few people and much land; thus, this type of erratic agriculture did not affect the country at all.
-Now, however, with growing populations in the region, they have become permanent farmers, using bulls and plows in their cultivation of the soil.
-Rice is their principal cash crop, but they are experts in growing the areaca nut and betel leaves, two powerful stimulants.
-Recently, they have begun to grow maize as an additional food supplement.
+In the early 1900s, the Mech were nomadic people, practicing slash and burn agriculture.
+There were few people and much land; thus, this type of erratic agriculture did not affect things like it would today.
+However, as the populations grew, they settled into permanent farmers, using bulls and plows in their cultivation of the soil.
+Rice has been their principal cash crop, but they are also experts in growing the areca nut and betel leaves, two powerful stimulants.
+Maize is also cultivated as an additional food supplement.